-5 Easy End of School Year Tips for Teachers
+5 Tips for an Easy End of the School Year

 Sharing is caring!

-As the end of the school year comes closer it is easy to forget that we can help our students, families, and ourselves in the future.
-It is overwhelming with all the end-of-school-year activities and celebrations to think about things for the summer or even the next year but do not worry I have done that thinking for you!
+As the end of the school year comes closer, it is easy to forget that we can help our students, families, and ourselves in the future.
+It is overwhelming with all the end of the school year activities and celebrations to think about things for the summer or even the next year.
+Do not worry because I have done that thinking for you!
 Here are some tips for things you want to be sure you are doing to end the school year on a positive note!

 Reflecting on the End of the School Year